Ivan Bartoš: In government

-In January 2020, Bartoš was re-elected as party leader.
-In December 2020, he became the lead candidate of the electoral coalition of the Pirate Party and Mayors and Independents (STAN) for the 2021 Czech legislative election and was re-elected.
-Subsequently, Bartoš was nominated to serve as the Minister of Regional Development and Deputy Prime Minister for Digitalization in the governing Cabinet of Petr Fiala.
+Bartoš was re-elected as party leader in January 2020.
+The same year in December, he became the lead candidate of the electoral coalition of the Pirate Party and Mayors and Independents (STAN) for the 2021 Czech legislative election and was re-elected.
+Subsequently, Bartoš was nominated to serve as the Minister of Regional Development and Deputy Prime Minister for Digitalization in the Cabinet of Petr Fiala.

+From February 2024, Bartoš was the subject of criticism from experts in the construction industry over his management of the upcoming digitalized system for managing construction permits, due to start in July 2024.
+Critics also alleged violations of laws in public procurement, but Bartoš consistently rejected all criticism as groundless.
+From July 2024, when the failure of the new system became apparent, Bartoš received heavy criticism from construction authority officials, architects, representatives of the Union of Cities and Municipalities, and opposition politicians.
+Prime Minister Petr Fiala announced on 24 September 2024 that he would propose to dismiss Bartoš as a minister on 30 September 2024, stating that Bartoš could not manage the digitization process.
+President Petr Pavel accepted Fiala's proposal to dismiss him.

 Personal life and views

-He is a member of the Czechoslovak Hussite Church, and has been married since 2015.
+Bartoš is a member of the Czechoslovak Hussite Church, and has been married since 2015.
 He has supported anti-fascist events and is a pacifist.
 Bartoš participates in "do it yourself" culture, plays accordion, and played church organ during his youth.